lgoldberg9/SamBot/README.md

 * The **web_scrapper** folder contains the web scrapper script that gathers Sam's musings from his website.
 * The **mallet_setup** folder contains the script needed to initialize a given chatbot.
 * The **mallet** folder contains the necessary binaries to run Mallet.

+All the scripts are written using Python 2.7 and have not been updated for compatability to Python 3.0.